Fzainn/NGS-Pipeline/README.md

 * Adapter content: identify the extend of adapter contamination of the sequence data.
 After making FastQC report, we notice that our data need to be filtered or trimming step. for more detailed information about FastQC result

-**Trimmig with fastp**

-    #run fastqc on the trimmed result file, which will result HTML report
-    fastqc SRR030834_trimmed.fastq

-    #run multiqc
-    multiqc .